 - four blocks of study, which you will study online.

 You will be expected to critically apply relevant knowledge, skills and values in a practice setting to a professional standard.
 This will entail demonstrating your analytical use of module concepts and research findings, showing a critical appreciation of a range of social work theories and methods, and evidencing your ability to apply them appropriately to practice.

-It is a professional requirement for all K833 students to engage in practice skills development which will take place at three practice skills workshops.
-The three practice skills workshops will form an essential component for skills development.
+It is a professional requirement for you to engage in practice skills development, which will take place at three practice skills workshops.
+The workshops are usually held face-to-face but online alternatives will be offered where this is not possible.
+The three workshops will form an essential component for skills development.

 You will learn